servimp/Rails-SSE-Ws-demo/README.md

 2: `bundle install`

+3: Install websocketd

-3: Run `websocketd --port=8080 ruby inventory.rb` from app/shoe-store/
+Run `websocketd --port=8080 ruby inventory.rb` from app/shoestore/

 IMPORTANT: if you are having problems with the websocketd executable not found, set ENV variables